acflippo/Intro_to_Computer_Vision/README.md

 I'll provide inline reference to the source code, discussions and inspiration.

+## Topics

+1. Lesson 1: Computer Vision Basics
+  - 1D, 2D and 3D arrays
+  - Read in a picture
+  - Grayscale a picture
+  - Subset an array and picture

+2. Lesson 2: Blurring
+  - Primary Colors in computer vision is Red, Green and Blue
+  - Subtractive versus Additive color processes
+  - Why blur a picture

+3. Lesson 3: Edge Detection
+  - How to write a function in Python
+  - What is a gradient (in the x-direction)
+  - Write your own gradient function (for the y-direction) for a grayscale picture

+4. Lesson 4: Color Detection
+  - Bitwise operations
+  - Error Handling in Python
+  - Another color coding system (HSV = Hue, Saturation and Value)
+  - Finding contours

 ## Environment
 The instructions below have been tested on Python 3.7.
 I mainly use Anaconda https://www.anaconda.com/products/individual > Products > Individual Edition